seihoukei/trigger/readme.md

 ### Advanced: Trigger modes

 There are 4 triggering modes that affect sequencing of concurrent events:
-- NOW - callback is called immediately
+- `NOW` - callback is called immediately
-- NEXT - callback is called immediately unless another trigger callback is already executing, in which case current callback will be placed next in queue
+- `NEXT` - callback is called immediately unless another trigger callback is already executing, in which case current callback will be placed next in queue
-- QUEUE - callback is called immediately unless another trigger callback is already executing, in which case current callback will be placed in the end of callback queue
+- `QUEUE` - callback is called immediately unless another trigger callback is already executing, in which case current callback will be placed in the end of callback queue
-- ASYNC - callback is set on zero-millisecond timeout to execute as soon as JS engine is free.
+- `ASYNC` - callback is set on zero-millisecond timeout to execute as soon as JS engine is free.
 This ensures callback does not interrupt executing code.

 Default mode is NOW, as mixture of concurrent triggers can cause a confusing mess otherwise, but in some cases you need different behavior.

 There are several methods to control modes:
-- Set `Trigger.mode` to and of `Trigger.MODES.<name>` constants
+- Set `Trigger.mode` to one of `Trigger.MODES.<name>` constants
 - Use specific handler's `setMode` to set its execution mode
 - Use special functions `Trigger.now`, `Trigger.next`, `Trigger.queue` and `Trigger.async` to trigger an event instead of plain `Trigger`, which uses current `Trigger.mode`.